National anthem of Belarus: Anthem of the Republic of Belarus

-The only legal mention of a national anthem in Belarusian law before 2002 was in the Constitution of the Republic of Belarus.
-Section One, Article 19 of the constitution states that "The symbols of the Republic of Belarus as a sovereign state shall be its national flag, national emblem and national anthem."
+After independence in 1991, the country retained the anthem of the BSSR without lyrics for official use.
+The only legal mention of a national anthem in Belarusian law before 2002 was in the Constitution of Belarus.
+Section 1, Article 19 of the constitution states that "[t]he symbols of the Republic of Belarus as a sovereign state shall be its national flag, national emblem and national anthem."
 While the constitution only mentioned the use of the flag, national anthem, and arms as state symbols, each symbol had to be defined by law.
-A law specifying a national anthem was not enacted until Presidential Decree 350 took effect on 18 July 2002, the day before Belarus's independence day.
+A law specifying a national anthem was not enacted until Presidential Decree 350 took effect on 18 July 2002, the day before Independence Day.
 The decree's main objective was to establish lyrics for the anthem and introduce musical notation along with the new lyrics.
 Moreover, the decree designated when, where, and how the anthem was to be performed.

-According to the newspaper Soviet Byelorussia, President Lukashenko decided on the anthem on 12 June 2002 and chose to have its first performance on 3 July—Belarusian independence day, the anniversary of the date in 1944 when the Wehrmacht was driven away from Minsk by the Red Army.
-However, the first performance actually took place on 2 July at a concert organized by the government as part of the Belarusian independence festivities.
+According to the newspaper Soviet Byelorussia, President Alexander Lukashenko decided on the anthem on 12 June 2002 and chose to have its first performance on Independence Day, the anniversary of the date in 1944 when Minsk was recaptured from the Wehrmacht by the Red Army.
+However, the first performance of the anthem actually took place on 2 July, at a concert organized by the government as part of the Belarusian independence festivities.

-When Lukashenko issued his decree selecting a new national anthem, only slight changes were made to the Soviet-era hymn.
-While the references to Russia, the Communist Party of the Soviet Union and Vladimir Lenin were replaced; the overall theme of "friendship of peoples" and the original music composed by Sakałoŭski were preserved.
-The government decided to keep Sakałoŭski's music in order to maintain historical continuity, and also on account of its popularity and musical quality.
+When Lukashenko issued his decree selecting a new national anthem, only slight changes were made to the Soviet-era song.
+While the references to Russia, the Communist Party of the Soviet Union and Vladimir Lenin were replaced; the overall theme of "friendship of peoples" and the original music composed by Sakałowski were preserved.
+The government stated that it had decided to keep Sakałowski's music in order to maintain historical continuity, and also on account of its popularity and musical quality.
 After the national anthem was adopted, the process of adopting national symbols was completed.